xtuml/bridgepoint/doc-bridgepoint/notes/9836_referential/9836_referential_dnt.md

 all cases the attributes being combined must exist in the same class:
 4.1.1  A referential may be combined with any other referential that shares the same base attribute
 4.1.2  A referential may be combined with the base attribute it refers to
-4.1.3  A referential may be combined with any other referential that is of the same type
+4.1.3  A referential may be combined with any other referential that is of the same type and is not part of the same association
 4.1.4  A referential may be combined with a base attribute that of the same type and is an identifier

 4.2  The new functionality shall not be MASL-specific.
 It will apply to both